 When it's time to start letting them out, begin with short supervised sessions.
-For example, let them out into your garden a little while before their dinner time, sit out with them and keep the door propped open so they can retreat back inside at any point.
+To start with, it can be best to avoid letting your cat outside when they are most active, which for most cats is around dawn and dusk.
+It may be best to let them out into your garden in the early afternoon, before their dinner time.
+Sit out with them and keep the door propped open so they can retreat back inside at any point.
 After they've had a good chance to explore, call them back in for some food.